-With the Access Connect Print Server installed, Macintosh users can create desktop printers that deliver print jobs
+With the Files Connect Print Server installed, Macintosh users can create desktop printers that deliver print jobs

 - directly to printers via LPR